CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

    >**Note:** The missing updates will appear in a few minutes.
 You can revisit the Azure Arc machine periodically and you should see the updates reflected shortly after.

 ### Task 5: Verify Azure Policy compliance, change tracking, Inventory, Insights monitoring, and Azure Updates

+In this task, you will verify the successful configuration of monitoring, compliance policies, and update management by reviewing insights, inventory data, and applied security policies.

 1. Navigate to the **SEA-SVR2** Azure Arc machine, and in the navigation pane under **Monitoring**, select **Insights (1)**.